-6 weeks - 7.5 hours of lecture per week 8 weeks - 5.5 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 5.5-5.5 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL 136 Urban Sociology 4 Units The nature, causes, consequences of world urbanization; metropolitan areas; location and types of cities, social and demographic characteristics of urban populations.
-Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Credit Restrictions: Students will receive no credit for 136 after taking 125 or 125AC.
+Sexual Cultures: Read Less [-] SOCIOL 136 Urban Sociology 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 The nature, causes, consequences of world urbanization; metropolitan areas; location and types of cities, social and demographic characteristics of urban populations.
+Unban Casialas: Band Urban Sociology: Read More [+] Rules & Requirements Prerequisites: 1 or 3 or 3AC or consent of instructor Credit Restrictions: Students will receive no credit for 136 after taking 125 or 125AC.
 Deficiency in 125 may be removed by taking 136.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer 6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer:

+6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 125 SOCIOL 137AC Environmental Justice: Race, Class, Equity, and the Environment 4 Units Overview of the field of environmental justice, analyzing the implications of race, class, labor, and equity on environmental degradation and regulation.
+Urban Sociology: Read Less [-] SOCIOL 137AC Environmental Justice: Race, Class, Equity, and the Environment 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2015 Overview of the field of environmental justice, analyzing the implications of race, class, labor, and equity on environmental degradation and regulation.
 Environmental justice movements and struggles within poor and people of color communities in the U.S., including: African Americans, Latino Americans, and Native American Indians.
 Frameworks and methods for analyzing race, class, and labor.
 Cases of environmental injustice, community and government responses, and future strategies for achieving environmental and labor justice.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Environmental Justice: Race, Class, Equity, and the Environment: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: O'Rourke Formerly known as: Sociology 128AC Also listed as: ESPM 163AC SOCIOL 139 Selected Topics in Social Inequality 4 Units Specialized topics in Social Inequalities that are not regularly offered in the curriculum may occasionally be offered under this number.
+Instructor: O'Rourke Formerly known as: Sociology 128AC Also listed as: ESPM 163AC Environmental Justice: Race, Class, Equity, and the Environment: Read Less [-] SOCIOL 139 Selected Topics in Social Inequality 4 Units Terms offered: Spring 2015, Summer 2011 10 Week Session, Summer 2011 Second 6 Week Session Specialized topics in Social Inequalities that are not regularly offered in the curriculum may occasionally be offered under this number.
 The focus of the course will vary depending on the instructor in charge.
 The survey course in Social Inequalities, 130, is recommended before taking this course.
-Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:
+Selected Topics in Social Inequality: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Repeat rules: Course may be repeated for credit.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: